PeterDrake/liber_pythonis/level_i/markdown/first4graphs.md

 <!-- (Comment) Code for graph below is in level_1/code/bar-horiz.py -->
 <img align="left" src="../image/icecreamh.png">

+Below is the Python code used to produce this graph.

 ```
 import matplotlib.pyplot as plt
 flavors = ["chocolate", "strawberry", "tutti frutti", "vanilla"]